TateSamuD/HackISUv2_TNT/README.md

 - index_applicant.html
 - index_company.html

+The NavBar is viewable on the following screens for their respective users:
+- Profile (Applicants user)
+- Companies (Applicants user)
+- Applicants (Companies user)
+- Home (both users)

 _________________
 <h3>There are two users for our website: Applicants and Companies. </h3>

 Each of these users has their own login page, after the initial website landing page asks "What type of user are you?"
 The user then selects Applicants or Companies, which leads them to their respective login pages.
 For 24hr timesake, we did not do a registration page.

-Applicants can upload their resumes (PDF) on their profile and update their information under the "Profile" tab.
+- Applicants can upload their resumes (PDF) on their profile and update their information under the "Profile" tab.
 They can view companies to quick apply to under the "Companies" tab.

-Companies
+- Companies can view the home page